teodorlu/neil-quickadd/README.md

-# NEil fuZZ
+# Nezz: Neil with fuzz

-Nezz (`nezz`, NEil fuZZ) is a fuzzy interface for managing Clojure `deps.edn` files built on top of [Neil].
+Nezz (`nezz`, Neil with fuzz) is a fuzzy interface for managing Clojure `deps.edn` files built on top of [Neil].

-Nezz was previously known as `neil-quickadd`.
+## Nezz was previously known as `neil-quickadd`

+The Nezz command line interface is _not_ backwards compaitible with Neil-quickadd.
+I consider Nezz a pure improvement over Neil-quckadd.

 The last version of `neil-quckadd` can be installed with:

    bbin install io.github.teodorlu/neil-quickadd --sha 2589b5018ae1d29da75bd546622b1767d2dbb84d --as neil-quickadd

-The Nezz command line interface is _not_ backwards compaitible with Neil-quickadd.
-I consider Nezz a pure improvement over Neil-quckadd.

 ## Usage